-Head Teacher and Director of HR to work together in ensuring the matter is dealt with/closed off appropriately
+Head Teacher and DoHR to work together in ensuring the matter is dealt with/closed off appropriately in line with appropriate policies

-- DoHR to work with Head Teacher within the school to implement LADO advice and determine any appropriate/necessary HR processes. - Need to ensure as a Trust that consistent approaches are put in place from a safeguarding point of view in the best interests of the pupils - Need to ensure that the Trust as the employer puts consistent approaches in place from an employment perspective.
-Consistent expectation setting with individuals/lessons learned/casework follow up - Need to determine whether there is any impact for other schools within the Trust
+- DoHR to work with Head Teacher within the school to implement LADO advice and determine any appropriate/necessary HR processes. - Need to ensure as a Trust that consistent approaches are put in place from a safeguarding point of view in the best interests of the pupils. - Need to ensure that as a Trust and as one employer consistent approaches are put in place from an employment perspective also, expectation setting with individ 19 s/lessons learned/casework follow up. - Need to determine whether there is any impact for our wider schools.